David Evans

 A Pragmatic Introduction to Secure Multi-Party Computation NOW Publishers, December 2018.
 [PDF]

-I am Program Co-Chair for the 2022 and 2023 IEEE European Symposia on Security and Privacy.
+I was Program Co-Chair for the 2022 and 2023 IEEE European Symposia on Security and Privacy.
 Previously, I was Program Co-Chair for the 2017 ACM Conference on Computer and Communications Security (CCS).
 I organized the NSF SaTC PIs' Meeting 2015 and was program co-chair for the 30th (Oakland 2009) and 31st IEEE Symposium on Security and Privacy (Oakland 2010), where I initiated the Systematization of Knowledge (SoK) papers.

 Research